 She gave him an exasperated look.
-“Peter, I’ve been practicing kundalini yoga for over a decade.
+“Peter, I’ve been practicing kundalini yoga for well over a decade.
 I’ve seen all this shit before.”
 She lifted her arm in an casual, expansive wave.

-He stared at her with something akin to reverence.
-“Eun—you drank enough LSD to visit Middle Earth in a Voltron made of X-wings…and you can still talk?
+He stared dumbly at her.
+“Eun—you just drank enough LSD to visit Middle Earth in a Voltron made of X-wings…and you can still talk?
 How is that even—”

-She shook her head and sighed.
+She sighed and shook her head.
 “Chongha Peter Lee…get over yourself.
 ‘Enlightenment is the ultimate disappointment.’ ”

 He wrinkled his brow.
 “What?”

 Another sigh.
-“If everything’s comprised of an all-powerful consciousness that chose to limit itself so it could rediscover its own omnipotence, then ‘enlightenment’ simply means coming back to what you already knew.
+“If everything is comprised of an all-powerful consciousness that chose to limit itself so it could rediscover its own omnipotence, then ‘enlightenment’ simply means coming back to what you already knew.
 There’s no surprises, Peter.
-Not if you know what you’re looking for.”
-She grinned wryly, and knocked twice on his forehead.
+Not if you know what to look for.”
+She grinned wryly, made a fist, and knocked twice on his forehead.
 “Wake up, you angry little monkey.”

 He brushed her hand away.
 “That’s not—”

 He was interrupted by another scream.
-Holly was pressing a hankie to her face, swearing that whoever had done this would pay with their organs.
+Holly was pressing a hankie to her face, swearing that whoever had done this to her would pay with their organs.
 A cluster of students had crowded around her, surrounding her with concerned looks and panicked murmurs.

-Peter started toward Holly, swearing under his breath.
+Peter started toward her, swearing under his breath.
 It’s supposed to be orally ingested.
 Gotta make sure that—

-Holly put a hand on her shoulder.
+Holly placed a hand atop her shoulder.
 “It’s okay, Paisley—I’m fine.”